30+ Cottage Flowers To Grow And Love

 Foxglove

-A tip from the cottage garden: Plant strategically to ensure blooming flowers adorn your garden from late winter to early fall.
+Cottage garden tip: Plant strategically to ensure blooming flowers adorn your garden from late winter to early fall.
 You can do this by adding a variety of bulbs, flowering shrubs, annuals and flowering trees.

 Shasta Daisies